 Strokes are rare in people with the Arctic type of hereditary cerebral amyloid angiopathy, in which the first sign is usually memory loss that then progresses to severe dementia.
 Strokes are also uncommon in individuals with the Iowa type.
 This type is characterized by memory loss, problems with vocabulary and the production of speech, personality changes, and involuntary muscle twitches (myoclonus).

 Two types of hereditary cerebral amyloid angiopathy, known as familial British dementia and familial Danish dementia, are characterized by dementia and movement problems.
 Strokes are uncommon in these types.
-People with the Danish type may also have clouding of the lens of the eyes (cataracts) or deafness.
+People with the Danish type also have clouding of the lens of the eyes (cataracts) and deafness.

 The prevalence of hereditary cerebral amyloid angiopathy is unknown.
 The Dutch type is the most common, with over 200 affected individuals reported in the scientific literature.

-Mutations in the APP gene are the most common cause of hereditary cerebral amyloid angiopathy.
-APP gene mutations cause the Dutch, Italian, Arctic, Iowa, Flemish, and Piedmont types of this condition.
-Mutations in the CST3 gene cause the Icelandic type.
-Familial British and Danish dementia are caused by mutations in the ITM2B gene.
+Variants (also called mutations) in the APP gene are the most common cause of hereditary cerebral amyloid angiopathy.
+APP gene variants cause the Dutch, Italian, Arctic, Iowa, Flemish, and Piedmont types of this condition.
+Variants in the CST3 gene cause the Icelandic type.
+Familial British and Danish dementia are caused by variants in the ITM2B gene.